sleeyax/aternos-discord-bot/README.md

 $ ./aternos-discord-bot.exe
 ```

+Other platforms:

+Set the environment variables locally (or globally, if you must) and run the binary.
+It will show an error message when the required variables aren't set.
+RTFM if you don't know how to do this.

+#### Source
-Or run the latest version from source (requires Go version 1.18+):
+Compilation instructions (requires Go version 1.18+):
 ```
 $ git clone https://github.com/sleeyax/aternos-discord-bot.git
 $ cd aternos-discord-bot
-$ go run ./cmd/main.go
+$ go build ./cmd/main.go
 ```

+This should create a binary targetting your current platform.
+Follow the [CLI binary](#cli-binary) instructions to execute it.

 #### Docker
 You can also run the bot in a docker container:

 `docker run -d --name aternos-discord-bot -e DISCORD_TOKEN="" -e MONGO_DB_URI="" sleeyax/aternos-discord-bot`

-For development you can use docker compose to spin up a local database:
+You can use docker compose to spin up a local MongoDB database as well (only recommended for development though):

 `docker-compose up -d`